 Some CBD manufacturers add harmful ingredients.
 One study by Virginia Commonwealth University found that many contain dextromethorphan and 5F-ADB.
 Some of these chemicals have been found to cause serious health risks in regular medications, so it is inadvisable to purchase CBD capsules that contain them.

 Look for CBD capsules that have been tested by third-party labs

-You should always look for CBD capsules that have been tested by an independent company.
+You should always look for CBD capsules that have been tested by an independent company and listed as a controlled substance by the DEA.
 They can confirm whether or not the advertised properties are accurate.

 Find out where the hemp was grown